 Because “dog training” is mostly about teaching people how to train their animal companions, Sharon is dedicated to a respectful, supportive relationship with clients.
 As a long-time student of Nonviolent Communication (NVC) and a more recent student of TAGteach, Sharon is able to bring a positive, clear, “clickerly” approach to how she works with owners, as well as dogs.

-Sharon continues to advance her education and expertise in working with people and animals by learning from experts in the field at workshops, conferences, etc. Sharon lives with her Bouvier des Flandres, Barnum (career-changed from service dog to demo dog), two moderately well-trained gerbils, and one human partner.
+Sharon continues to advance her education and expertise in working with people and animals by learning from experts in the field at workshops, conferences, and by collaborating with other pet dog trainers, service dog trainers, and animal behavior consultants.
+Sharon lives with her Bouvier des Flandres, Barnum (career-changed from service dog to demo dog), two moderately well-trained gerbils, and one human partner.

 Geographical and Training Specifics